Kadalora Kavithaigal

 Kadalora Kavithaigal was the debut film for Rekha and Raja.
 It was primarily shot in Muttom, Kanyakumari.
-The film was released on 5 July 1986, and was remade in Telugu as Aradhana, and in Kannada as Kaurava.
+The film was released on 5 July 1986, and was remade twice in Telugu as Aradhana (1987) and Kauravudu (2000) and in Kannada as Kowrava (1998).

 Plot

-In Muttom, Kanyakumari, Chinnappa Das is a ruffian who has a prison record and returns to his village after serving his prison term.
+In Muttom, Kanyakumari, Chinnappa Das is a ruffian who has a criminal record and returns to his village after serving his prison term.
 He is persuaded by his maternal uncle's daughter Gangamma to marry him.
 In one of his encounters at an elementary school, he meets a lady school teacher Jennifer who gives a sound scolding on how ignorant fools behave.